I can move things with my mind.

 But when she turned away quickly and held up a phone to her ear with urgent haste, I stopped.
 I knew it was rude to eavesdrop, but I had to make sure she hadn’t figured out my secret.

 I cocked my ear toward her as she said into the phone: “May I speak to Author Jonathan Chambers please?”
-She paused a moment, then continued.
+She paused for a moment, then continued.
 “Author, you remember that girl I told you about?
 She’s one of us.”

 I gave a start, jumping away from the boy.
-My eyes went wide when his features caught my eye; dark hair, skin like porcelain — this was the boy who’d seen me using my powers.
+My eyes went wide when his features caught my eye; dark hair, skin like porcelain—this was the boy who’d seen me using my powers.

+"Sorry about this," the boy said.
 He snapped his fingers, and the shadows around us blew off the ground and surrounded us in a torrent of black smoke.

 Then everything went dark.